NonnyJay/triviaAPI_project/README.md

 ## Acknowledgments

-I will like to acknowledge the scholarships offered by the Africa Leadership group(ALG) and the mentors,community leaders and instructors of the UDacity programme for their guidance.
+I will like to acknowledge the scholarships offered by the Africa Leadership group(ALG) and the mentors,community leaders and instructors of the Udacity programme for their guidance.

 - [Udacity](https://www.udacity.com/) provided the based code and instructions for the project.
 I also reference some ways to handle some of the APIs from the below platforms: